esoyke/Train/README.md

 Also the avgRank always equalled the rank, so I essentially ignored it.
 If this was just a quirk of the data, it would be a good idea to show a 'Most Improved' indicator.

+In calculating the total reps, based on the workout description:
+'Record total number of reps completed in 5 minutes.
+Each round has 20 reps.'
+I made the assumption that a user with a test node with value of ["6 (RX)"] would indicate they did 6 * 120 = 720 reps.
+I could be totally offboard but that's what I went with.
+Kind of suspicious this may be wrong as the leader at the time had 100 (RX), thus 1200.
+Maybe this calculation is correct and he's simply a monster.

 P.S.
 It was pretty funny that the image I grabbed at random from the test data to initially verify the pics were OK happened to be the guys from Dumb and Dumber. :)